cmohri/PurpleFrog/README.md

      Return getValue of \_first, \_last respectively
 5. Implement removeFirst() and removeLast()
      These should have constant running time
+6. Implement pollFirst() and pollLast()
+     Remove the respective node
+7. Implement getFirst() and getLast()
+     These should have constant running time
-6. Robustify by throwing exceptions, etc.
+8. Robustify by throwing exceptions, etc.

 ## Dev Plan:
 \_first, \_last will be instance variables of the type DLLNode<T>